webinos-apps/app-PartyPlayer/README.md

 For details on the implementation please refer to the docs.

+#### Building the widgets

+Work is in progress to create widgets for the Party Player apps.
+Please follow these steps to build the widgets:

+1. Install [GruntJS](http://gruntjs.com/getting-started) by issueing the command: *npm install -g grunt-cli*
+2. Change into the *deploy* folder of the party player and issue the command *npm install* to install the build dependencies.
+3. Issue the command *grunt* to build the widgets.
+The widgets can be found in the newly created *dist* folder.

 ### Usage

 The Host app is supposed to run large, on a TV screen for example.
 It plays the media, shows upcoming songs, displays chats and invites people at the party to join in the interactive experience.